cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-palen1x.md

 A9(X) and earlier devices have an issue where they will get stuck midway through this process in pongoOS.
 To work around this issue, you'll need to do the following:

 1. In the terminal window, press `Control` + `C` on your keyboard
-1. Type `exit`
+1. Rerun the command that you just ran

-1. Rerun the steps in palen1x that you just did
+You'll need to do this every time you rejailbreak your device as well.

 :::